Many coffee fans love the simplicity of a french press but they would like a little more guidance on choosing the best ground coffee to use in one.

 - EASY TO ORDER Just push the yellow button to order your fresh coffee beans online.
 Order for your morning coffee or share this awesome coffee with people that deserve the best for birthday gifts, coffee gifts, gifts for her, gifts for him, and christmas gifts.
 Make waking up to fresh coffee in a coffee cup a reality.

 In truth there is no one variety of coffee that is suited to your French press as it depends on your individual taste.

-However, if you are a French press newbie, then you might want to start with a medium roast or medium/ dark roast.
+However, if you are a French press newbie, or if you are a experienced French press user who is stuck in a “coffee rut” then you might want to start with a medium roast or medium/ dark roast.